dennisXZX/web-developer-notes/Typescript.md

 #### Declaration Files

+Declaration file is used to give type support to code originally written in Javascript.
 You can find declaration files for older libraries at [DefinitelyTyped](https://definitelytyped.org).